ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `newIncompleteFuture` method creates an incomplete future.
+The `newIncompleteFuture` method creates an incomplete future of the same type as the called `CompletableFuture` object.
 This method should be overridden if you are implementing a subclass of `CompletableFuture`.

 ```